Ihimbru-K/Facial-recognition-smart-door-lock-with-python-and-arduino/README.md

 It is the required ID and confidence score of images read by the webcam that triggers the arduino to start working.
 The arduino hardware module was implemented using a servomotor, potentiometer and arduino uno.
 If the required ID from the python module is detected.
 The python code sends the string representation of that id to arduino.
-In the arduino, if the required string is received from the required serial port, it causes the servomotor to move 360 degrees else it doesn't move.....It starts by importing the Servo library..
+In the arduino, if the required string is received from the required serial port, it causes the servomotor to move 360 degrees else it doesn't move.....It starts by importing the Servo library.